 Osteoarthritis happens when cartilage wears away, leading to bone damage.
 Rheumatoid arthritis is also an inflammatory type of arthritis that can affect the whole body, but it does not involve psoriatic skin lesions or enthesitis.

-If a person has psoriasis, they should be aware of the early signs and symptoms of PsA.
-This way, they can speak with a healthcare professional immediately after new symptoms begin.
+If a person has psoriasis, it is important that they be aware of the early signs and symptoms of PsA.
+This way, they can speak with a healthcare professional immediately when new symptoms arise.

-It is important to treat PsA as early as possible to help prevent permanent damage.
+Treating PsA as early as possible can help prevent permanent damage.